'Li'l Abner'.

 Controversy

-Yet Capp's behaviour could be very contradictive at the same time.
+By the mid-1960s, 'Li’l Abner’ also grew increasingly unpopular with younger audiences.
+Capp was a vocal supporter of the U.S. Republican Party and convinced that the Vietnam War was a noble cause.
+He looked down on rock musicians, protest singers, hippies and civil rights activists.
 As progressive as some of his viewpoints towards minorities were, he once denied a request from Martin Luther King in rather harsh and unfair terms.
-In 1964 King asked Capp by letter for funds to protect black people from white violence in the American South.
-Since Capp's studio had helped out the civil rights movement in the past by producing the comic 'Martin Luther King and the Montgomery Story' (1957, by Alfred Hassler, Benton Resnik and Sy Barry) King expected a positive reply.
+In 1964, King asked Capp by letter for funds to protect black people from white violence in the American South.
+Since Capp's studio had helped out the civil rights movement in the past by producing the comic 'Martin Luther King and the Montgomery Story' (1957, by Alfred Hassler, Benton Resnik and Sy Barry, King expected a positive reply.
 Yet Capp wrote back: "(...)
 When organizations like yours, and leaders like yourself recognize the fact that violence, discrimination and terror are practiced by black Americans against white Americans and bend at least some of your efforts to cleaning up your own mess - people like Governor Wallace will not get such support, and people like me will not feel disenchanted."
+In 1964, novelist Isaac Asimov also felt Capp was too dismissive of the civil rights movement in 'Li'l Abner', which he expressed in an open letter in the Boston Globe.
+Capp phoned Asimov and threatened to sue, but nothing came of it afterwards.

-Oddly enough for a supporter of female rights, Capp also had several extramarital affairs and was frequently accused of sexual harassment, sodomy and even indecent exposure.
-On 8 May 1971 he was official charged with a warrant.
-In a reaction printed in the New York Times that day Capp blamed it on left-wing opponents: "The allegations are entirely untrue.
+But what wrecked Capp’s public image the most was a huge sex scandal.
+He had several extramarital affairs, including one with a young Californian singer between 1940 and 1941, Nina Luce.
+He was frequently accused of sexual harassment and even indecent exposure.
+In 1968, he tried to seduce a group of female students at the University of Alabama.
+When the university board was informed about the matter, they asked him to leave the building.
+In preparation of another lecture, at the University of Wisconsin in April 1971, Capp had invited a married student, Eau Claire, to a motel room for a "political discussion".
+Claire was shocked when Capp made suggestive comments, exposed himself and attempted to force her into giving him oral sex.
+Another female victim at the same university, Patricia Harry, would later sue him for rape.
+More charges at other colleges followed and were made public on 22 April 1971 by journalist Jack Anderson.
+On 8 May of that same year, the famous comic artist was officially charged with a warrant.
+Capp "defended" himself in an interview for The New York Times: "The allegations are entirely untrue.
 I have been warned for some time now that the revolutionary left would try to stop me by any means from speaking out on campuses.
 My home has been vandalized and I have been physically threatened.
 This is also part of their campaign to stop me.
 Those who have faith in me know that I will not be stopped.”
-On 12 February 1972 the trial ended in a 500 dollar fine, plus costs in morals, albeit only for the charge of "attempted adultery" as part of a plea bargain.
+On 12 February 1972, the trial ended in a 500 dollar fine, plus costs in morals, albeit only for the charge of "attempted adultery" as part of a plea bargain.

-Nevertheless the controversy damaged his public image severely.
-He was no longer invited to media appearances and several papers dropped 'Li'l Abner' from publication.
-Recorded conversations from within the White House show that even president Nixon was worried that the allegations against Capp might cause an embarrassment towards his own presidency as well, seeing that the artist was such an outspoken supporter of his policies.
-In a January 1985 interview, published in Hugh Hefner's Playboy, Hollywood actress Goldie Hawn claimed that Capp had once tried to sexually harrass her, at age 19, during a casting interview.
-According to her she refused, whereupon he got angry and incorrectly predicted she would never have a career "and would be better off marrying a Jewish dentist."
-When Hawn became famous later she even wrote him a letter back about the matter, but never received a reply.
-On 11 May 2017 she revealed more details about this encounter, which got more media attention later that year on the wave of the 'Me#too' revelations about sexual harrassment by media celebrities.
+Soon Capp was no longer invited to media appearances and several papers dropped 'Li'l Abner' from publication.
+Recorded conversations from within the White House show that even president Richard Nixon worried the scandal might stain his own administration, since Capp was such an outspoken Republican.
+In a January 1985 interview, published in Hugh Hefner's Playboy, Hollywood actress Goldie Hawn claimed that when she was 19, Capp tried to sexually harrass her during a casting interview.
+When she refused his avances, he got angry, "predicted" that she would "never have a career and be better off marrying a Jewish dentist."
+Later Hawn became a movie star, prompting her to write him a letter about the matter, but never received a reply.
+On 11 May 2017, she revealed more details about her encounter with Capp, receiving more media attention on the wave of the 'Me#Too' revelations about sexual harrassment by media celebrities.
+In James Spada's 1987 biography about Grace Kelly, he also quotes Kelly's manager, who said that Capp tried to rape Kelly.

 Recognition